PG pathways for foreign medical graduates

 - CaRMS application and match

-- IELTS/CELPIP language test
+- IELTS/CELPIP language proficiency

 - AMC CAT MCQ exam

-- AMC Clinical exam
+- AMC clinical exam

 - Complete 1-year internship in Australia

-- Apply for specialty college training
+- Apply to relevant specialty college for training

 - IELTS Academic (7.0 overall)

-- Shortage specialties easier
+- Shortage specialties (rural/GP) have more positions

 Fellowship in Family Medicine